Black Bean Salad with Corn, Avocado & Lime Vinaigrette

 This post may contain affiliate links.
 Read my full disclosure policy.

 This black bean salad recipe was sent to me by one of my readers (thank you, Ellen!).
 It’s a huge crowd-pleaser and one of the most popular recipes on my website.
-The salad is ideal for entertaining because you can make it ahead of time — in fact, you should because it gets better and better the longer it sits.
-Try pairing it with my grilled tequila lime chicken and cornbread for a delicious (and easy!)
-Southwestern-themed cookout.
-Or, for an appetizer spread, serve it tortilla chips for scooping and chicken quesadillas.
+The salad is perfect for entertaining because you can make it ahead of time—in fact, it gets better the longer it sits.

 Step-by-Step Instructions

-Next, rinse and drain the black beans.
-Combine the corn and black beans with the remaining ingredients, except for the avocado.
+Next, rinse and drain the black beans and combine them with the corn and remaining ingredients, except for the avocado.

 You May Also Like